ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 - inclusion_proof: The Merkle proof for the leaf as an array of \[left, hash\] pairs.

-- leaf_info: Information about the leaf that is needed to reconstruct LeafEntryData.
+- leaf_info: Information about the leaf that is needed to reconstruct Countersign_structure.

 The CDDL fragment that represents the above text follows.